FreeIran, Iran, Iranian Opposition, IRGC, MaryamRajavi, NCRI, PMOI, Rajavi, MEK,

 Iraq’s former prime minister Nouri Al-Maliki, another figure described as Tehran’s puppet, has a similar report card unfortunately gone neglected.
 The Sunni community was the main target of Al-Maliki’s Iran-backed wrath, fueling the rise of ISIS.

 In Yemen the Houthis and ousted dictator Ali Abdullah Salah have also been at the receiving end of Iran’s support.
-As the Saudi-led coalition advances against Iran’s disastrous efforts, signs of major rifts, and even reports of clashes between the two forces, constitute a major quagmire for Tehran.
+As the Saudi-led coalition advances against Iran’s disastrous efforts,

 The Lebanese Hezbollah, Iran’s proxy offspring brought to life by the IRGC back in the early 1980s, are known to instigate the Syrian war by supporting Al-Assad, and pursuing Tehran’s interest wherever needed across the Middle East.